koor-tech/demo-gitops/kubernetes-cluster-kubeone/docs/setup-demo.md

 For this step, you will need to access to your [Hetzner Cloud account](https://accounts.hetzner.com/login).

->To utilize all of KSD's features, we recommend associating at least one volume with each data plane node.
+>To utilize all of Rook's features, we recommend associating at least one volume with each data plane node.
 1. Navigate to the [Hetzner Cloud console](https://console.hetzner.cloud/)
 2. Open your project
 3. Go to the volumes tab in the sidebar
 4. Set the volume size and name
 5. Choose a data plane node to tie the volume to
    - **Important:** Data plane nodes have the word "pool" in their names.
-   - **Caution:** Do not associate volumes to KSD control plane nodes.
-KSD works by deploying pods on the data plane nodes tied to your volumes.
+   - **Caution:** Do not associate volumes to Rook control plane nodes.
+Rook works by deploying pods on the data plane nodes tied to your volumes.
 Control plane nodes are unable to host those pods themselves due to [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 6. Set the *Choose mount options* slider to **manually** so that your cluster has raw block devices to consume.
 You'll receive a warning, which can be dismissed.
 7. Finally, click on create and buy
 ![how to create a volume](../how-to-create-volume.gif)

 Congratulations!
-You have created a minimal production Kubernetes Cluster that can now be used to deploy KSD.
+You have created a minimal production Kubernetes Cluster that can now be used to deploy Rook.

 >Note: To _destroy_ your cluster, detach all volumes from your worker nodes, delete them, thens navigate to the `demo-gitops/kubernetes-cluster-kubeone/terraform` directory, and run `terraform apply -destroy`.